rebelsky/csc207c/_readings/git.md

 The `git diff` command will show you the portions of a file that are changed.
 Usually added lines are prefixed with a plus sign, deleted lines a prefixed with a minus sign, and a few surrounding lines appear for context.

+### Git commands

+Typing `git help` into the terminal will bring up a list of the most common Git commands and a brief description of what they do.
+You can also get help on a particular command with `git help *command*`.
+Also, remember that you need to precede every Git command with `git`.
+So, for example, to add something to a repository, you use `git add`, not just `add`.

+The Interweb can also be your friend.
+But it's the Interweb, so tread carefully.
+Consider the validity of your source.
+(It's unlikely that you'll end up doing something all that unsafe, but you might do something incorrect that will be hard to undo.)

 ### Adding files

 To add files into the local repository they must first exist in your working directory (the folder you made and initialized).
 Once they exist, you simply use the `git add` command.